Line drawing is our first adventure into the area of scan

 * Avoid unnecessary computation by testing for various special cases.

-* The intrinsic tests available to most machines are greater than, less than, greater than or equal, and less than or equal to zero (not an arbitrary value).
+greater than or equal, and less than or equal to zero (not an arbitrary value).

 None of these rules are etched in stone.
-Some of these rules are becoming less and less valid as time passes.
-We'll address these issues in more detail later.
+Some of these rules are becoming

 For our line drawing algorithm we'll investigate applying several of these optimizations.
 The incremental calculation effectively removed multiplications in favor of additions.
 Our next optimization will use three of the mentioned methods.
 It will remove floating-point calculations in favor of integer operations, and it will remove the single divide operation (it makes a difference on short lines), and it will normalize the tests to tests for zero.